 The 36th Annual New Bedford Half Marathon

-The race organizers, The Friendly Sons of St. Patrick, had things well-organized.
-They had a guy at the exit door directing us to the entrance.
-There was a guy inside the gym looking up race numbers for everyone so we didn’t have to go find them on a sheet taped to the wall.
+The race organizers, The Friendly Sons of St. Patrick, were well-organized.
+They had a guy directing traffic to the entrance.
+Inside of the Y gym there was another guy looking up bib numbers for everyone to help move things along.

 I stood in line for my number about 2 minutes and they had me on my way in another two minutes.
 Conveniently, they had about twenty porta potties in the parking lot across the street and that is where we headed next.

-Gail bundled up pretty well also but Jeff wore shorts, shirt and a running jacket.
-As we walked to the starting line it felt cold.
-Being that close to the ocean each breeze was especially bracing.
+Gail Severt bundled up like I did, but Jeff Rushton wore shorts, shirt and a running jacket.
+As we walked to the starting line the mighty Atlantic let us know it was near-by.

 I chowed down on a Cliff bar and tried to get RunKeeper ready for the race.
 Several times my phone reverted back to being a phone and I had to re-start RunKeeper.
 But, unlike my Garmin 410 watch, it found the satellites in no time and didn’t freeze up on me.